rosenpass/rosenpass-website/content/en/blog/ngi_interview_december.md

 ---
-title: "Karolin Varner Interviewed by NLmet"
+title: "Karolin Varner Interviewed by NLnet"
-linkTitle: "NLmet Interview"
+linkTitle: "NLnet Interview"
-description: "An interview with NLmet as part of the NGI Assure grant"
+description: "An interview with NLnet as part of the NGI Assure grant"
 author: "Alice Bowman"
 date: 2024-12-09
 blogpost: "true"
-shortBlerb: "Karolin Varner Interview with NLmet"
+shortBlerb: "Karolin Varner Interview with NLnet"
 ---

 <div>